 Snapchat and Instagram are incredibly similar in many ways, yet they are somehow miles apart.
 Snapchat and Instagram are two hot social apps, and both have a similar approach to image sharing and video content.
+By making a screenshot or download Instagram contents, users can save the post they like.

 What is their ultimate goal?
 To be the winner out of all social media platforms for sharing everyday pictures and video updates.
 That makes them compete directly and violently against each other in the battle to win your brand’s attention – and advertising dollars.